NeoResearch/csbiginteger-cpp/README.md

 reused on other projects (on other languages too).

 ## Build Instructions
-You will need GNU GMP library for `BigIntegerGMP.cpp` or `BigIntegerMono.cpp` implementations of `BigInteger.h`.
+There are currently two implementations for `BigInteger.h`: `BigIntegerGMP.cpp` or `BigIntegerMono.cpp`.

 ### GNU MP implementation
 On debian-based systems (or ubuntu), just type `make vendor` (it will install `libgmp-dev` package).